cvhciKIT/sloth/doc/items.rst

                   QGraphicsItem.ItemSendsGeometryChanges | \
                   QGraphicsItem.ItemSendsScenePositionChanges)

-Then we catch the notifications about item changes by overriding ``ìtemChange``.
-We especially need to inform the model about the modification::
+By overriding ``ìtemChange`` we get notified about item changes, such as a position change.
+Especially, we need to inform the model about the modification::

     def itemChange(self, change, value):